-As part of this assessment, the Group has also considered:
+As part of this assessment, the Group has considered:

-- Government support to borrowers; - Increased probability weightings for downside cases; and - Staging for borrowers who have asked for a deferral of mortgage payments.
+- · Government support to borrowers; - · Increased probability weightings for downside cases; and - Staging for borrowers who have asked for a deferral of mortgage payments.

-The 30 June 2020 results included a significant increase in impairment charges due to the expected economic impact of the COVID-19 pandemic.
-ECL provision has increased by \$2,515k from \$757k to \$3,272k for the year ended 30 June 2020.
-Impairment charges are discussed further in Note 29 of the 2020 Annual Report.
+The 30 June 2020 results included an increased provision for impairment charges due to the expected economic impact of the COVID-19 pandemic.
+COVID-19 economic impacts have continued to impact the likelihood of losses due to such things as increased unemployment and potential property price movements.
+The expected credit loss (ECL) provision has therefore remained at \$3,272k for the year ended 30 June 2021 (2020: \$3,272k).
+Impairment charges are discussed further in Note 3(b)(ii) and Note 29 of the 2021 Annual Report.

-Given the dynamic and evolving nature of COVID-19, limited recent experience of the economic and financial impacts of such a pandemic, and the short duration between the declaration of the pandemic and the preparation of these financial statements, changes to the estimates and outcomes that have been applied in the measurement of the Group assets and liabilities may arise in the future.
+Given the dynamic and evolving nature of COVID-19, changes to the estimates and outcomes that have been applied in the measurement of the Group assets and liabilities may arise in the future.

-In response to the current COVID-19 pandemic, the Group has provided support to its customers by implementing a range of initiatives, such as granting deferrals of residential mortgage loan repayments to customers affected by the COVID-19 pandemic.
+In response to the current COVID-19 pandemic, the Group has provided support to its customers by implementing a range of initiatives, such as granting deferrals of residential mortgage loan repayments to customers.
 A summary of the assumptions underpinning the Groups ECL model is as follows:

-Category Definition of Category Basis for recognition of ECL provision Performing rming Customers have a low risk of default and a strong capacity to meet contractual cash flows 12 month expected losses Doubtful Loans for which there is a significant increase in credit risk; as significant increase in credit risk is presumed if interest and/or principal repayments are 30 days past due Lifetime expected losses In default Interest and/or principal repayments are 90 days past due Lifetime expected losses Write off Interest and/or principal repayments are past due and there is no reasonable expectation of recovery Asset is written off
+Category Definition of Category Basis for recognition of ECL provision Performing Customers have a low risk of default and a strong capacity to meet contractual cash flows 12 month expected losses Doubtful Loans for which there is a significant increase in credit risk; as significant increase in credit risk is presumed if interest and/or principal repayments are 30 days past due Lifetime expected losses In default Interest and/or principal repayments are 90 days past due Lifetime expected losses ) Write off Interest and/or principal repayments are past due and there is no reasonable expectation of recovery Asset is written off